 You can visualise a binocular as two toroids stood together.
 Therefore

-a hole, and back down the other is a turn.
+a winding which goes through a hole, and back down the other is a turn.

 Windings like this on the "stem" I can understand.
 Two such windings

 will couple strongly, and can give a nice flat component with input

 at one end, and output at the other.
 Is just a small version of a regular

 mains power transformer, morphed to be a bit flatter.

 It is when

 I see windings that go around the outside that I start to become unglued.

-on the other "toroid".
+winding on the other "toroid".